dibyom/TwitterClient/README.md

 TwitterClient
 =============

-A java based console twitter client.
+A java based console twitter client using Twitter4J.